ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 1. Copy `16s-enam-18s-coi-fuse.nex`, `nucPartition.nex.contree`, and `nucPartition.nex.best_scheme.nex` from the "allNuc" folder into "LabThree/topologyTest"

     `nucPartition.nex.best_scheme.nex` contains the results of the model testing from our first tree search.
-The file is very similar to the first partition file we generated, but it includes an additional command to specify which models should be applied to each partition.
+The file is very similar to the first partition file we generated, but it includes additional commands to specify which models should be applied to each partition.

 2. Concatenate all three trees into the same file for analysis:

-- in your terminal window, navigate to "LabThree/topologyTest"
+- in your terminal window, navigate to `LabThree/topologyTest`
 - use the following commands to combine your trees into one file:

     ```
     cat nucPartition.nex.contree > allTrees.txt
     cat *.new >> allTrees.txt
     ```

+    If you examine `allTrees.txt` in your text editor, you will notice that it contains three trees in Newick format, each on a separate line.
+In order, those trees are: (1) the ML `allNuc` tree, (2) the unconstrained `allNuc` parsimony tree from Lab 2, and (3) the constrained `allNuc` parsimony tree from Lab 2.

 3. Run your topology test

-    Mac: `./../iqtree2 -s 16s-enam-18s-coi-fuse.nex -spp nucPartition.nex.best_scheme.nex -z allTrees.txt -n 0 -zb 10000 -au`
+    Mac: `./../iqtree3 -s 16s-enam-18s-coi-fuse.nex -spp nucPartition.nex.best_scheme.nex -z allTrees.txt -n 0 -zb 10000 -au`

-    Win: `./../iqtree2.exe -s 16s-enam-18s-coi-fuse.nex -spp nucPartition.nex.best_scheme.nex -z allTrees.txt -n 0 -zb 10000 -au`
+    Win: `./../iqtree3.exe -s 16s-enam-18s-coi-fuse.nex -spp nucPartition.nex.best_scheme.nex -z allTrees.txt -n 0 -zb 10000 -au`

 As before, let’s break down that command:
 The `-s` and `-spp` options are used exactly as before to specify the matrix, partition file, and models.